MM9PK/movie-db-front/README.md

 # IDE

-I suggest to download Visual Studio Code to work with front end project and add some extensions like HTML/CSS/JS/JSON auto formatting.
-I highly recommend to auto format your code with default shortcut Ctrl + Alt + F. It will help with clarity of code and change tracking in git.
+I suggest to download Visual Studio Code to work with front end project and add some extensions like `HTML/CSS/JS/JSON` auto formatting.
+I highly recommend to auto format your code.
+You can do it by pressing default shortcut `Ctrl + Alt + F`.
+It will help with clarifying the code and change tracking in git.

+# FIRST STEPS IN PROJECT

+After doing all above press `Ctrl + J` and click Terminal to run `powershell`, it's built-in `cmd`.
+Type `git checkout develop` This is our main branch which all other branches will be merged to.
+We DO NOT commit any changes on `master` branch.
+Then type `git fetch`, `git pull`.
+To create new branch type in `git checkout -b <NUMBER_FROM_TRELLO-new_branch_name>` All branches must be created based on `develop` branch which means you have to checkout develop branch before creating new one.

+# PRINCIPLES

+`TODO`

 # MovieDb